-1. Introduction
+1. INTRODUCTION

-The Commission recognises that participation in the Youth in Action Programme is a non-formal learning experience which gives the people involved new experiences and skills.
-This is particularly true for the European Voluntary Service (EVS), which enhances the participants' professional skills and competences and thus makes them more attractive to potential employers.
+Taking part in the European Voluntary Service (EVS) is a truly non-formal learning experience, which enhances the participants' professional skills and competences and thus makes them more attractive to potential employers.
 At the same time, it increases their sense of solidarity, develops their social skills and promotes active participation in society.